 In my situation we are about to complete 1st quarter.
 I am continually amazed at how fast this year is moving.
 A large part to this feeling is that overall this has been a fantastic start to the school year.
 Even so, as October winds down into November there seem to be recurring issues within the classroom.
 Students are comfortable.
 Teachers are comfortable.
 I find myself less enthusiastic in respect to daily decisions revolving around classroom management.
 Decision fatigue is a real live thing!
+This is a major reason why I decided to move on from the Daily Engagement Assessment as a practice.
+It simply created too many decisions for me to process objectively.

-We are a large building with over 120 teachers and 6 administrators in the building.
+We are a large building with over 120 teachers and 6 administrators.
 Multiple philosophies are present and often expressed in large group kind of meetings.
 Plus, there are so many rumors to what is actually happening in classrooms.
 It’s difficult to discern what the building values.
 This further reflection brings me out of anxiety to a place of calm.
 A huge part of teaching language with a focus on comprehension involves being present to the human beings in front of me.
 A large part of that is adapting to how the energy or lack of energy in the building affects students.

 I’ve always adopted the idea that engaging and comprehensible lesson material sets the table for an effective classroom environment.
 But last year, I found myself almost burned out while I attempted to out plan some difficult behaviors I was facing in one particular class.
 Engaging and comprehended content is important but there are still human beings in the room making decisions every moment of the lesson.
 There are so many variables that can influence how or if a student decides to engage in content.
 Many of those variables are out of my control.
+Fast forward a few years and I’ve found strategies for students to track their learning progress effectively creates routines and allows me some space to recharge teaching energy to continue to search for the novel that students crave.
+If you haven’t checked out Lee Jenkins, Optimize Your School, make sure and do so soon!

 Therefore, this year, my focus is on the people in front of me and on the variables that I can control.
 When decision fatigue sets in I hope to reflect through the lens of my role in the building.
 So what are the things that I can control?